 His 2019 exhibition Wilting Point in Paris was a personal and intimate reflection on the fragile and ephemeral human condition.
-It combined images made in war zones (Middle East, Kashmir, Central African Republic, Central Asia, and on the Bangladesh-Myanmar border) with peaceful moments of natural splendor.
+Curated with Marie Lesbats, it combined images made in war zones (Middle East, Kashmir, Central African Republic, Central Asia, and on the Bangladesh-Myanmar border) with peaceful moments of natural splendor.

 William’s work has won numerous recognitions including two World Press Awards, the Visa d’Or Award, the Tim Hetherington Grant, The Lagardere grant for young photographer and the Master award at the Festival of Ethical Photography.

 2019 : Wilting Point, Pavillon carré de Baudouin, Paris and Mérignac, France.